kragen/derctuo/knuth-paeth-minsky-rotation.md

 vector figure represented as a list of (*x*, *y*) points, and scale it by *n* and rotate it by *θ* by multiplying each number (*x* + *yi*) by a complex constant (*n* cos *θ* + *ni* sin *θ*).
-(Typically you also want translation, which is complex addition if you're still thinking in complex numbers, but there's no advantage in doing so.)
+(Typically you also want translation, which is complex addition if you’re still thinking in complex numbers, but there’s no advantage in doing so.)
 If you have the *x* and *y* components of various different points in some SIMD registers, this costs you three SIMD multiplies, two SIMD adds, and one SIMD subtract using the partially-evaluated Method K.